Farewell: Wim van Dijk’s Legacy at MODYN

 “And now, over a decade later, you can actually see a lot of ideas from this vision bike in Gazelle’s modern bikes.
 And that is amazing.
 You know, I also have such a history with the brand, so it was rewarding to be part of a project that would steer their future, too.
 But looking back, knowing I am a part of the history of Gazelle is a good feeling.”

-Thank you for all your hard years of work and dedication, Wim!
+Thank you for all your years of hard work and dedication, Wim!